geoai-lab/GALLOC/README.md

 ## Deployment
 Two ways can be used to deploy GALLOC:
 1) Deploy GALLOC on Tomcat in a local machine.
 To do this, please refer to the [Tomcat deployment guideline](Deployment.txt);
-2) Package GALLOC into a Docker image and run it on a Docker container.
+2) Package and run GALLOC using Docker.
 To do this. please refer to the [Docker deployment guideline](Deployment_docker.pdf);

 ## Online demo
 You can also use our [online demo](https://geoai.geog.buffalo.edu/GALLOC/) based on the user manual.